ZygalM1S1U/boolCast/README.md

 ```c
 #include "boolCast.h"
 ```
 This will include the library of boolCast.
+No building is needed to use this library.

 To use this in your N64 source:
 Create an instance of "bool" in your program.